pwyliu/magna-carta-holy-metadata/README.md

 There are just a couple endpoints available.
 Everything is in [views.py](https://github.com/pwyliu/magna-carta-holy-metadata/blob/master/mchm/views.py).

 ###/api/submit/
 `POST` json formatted data to this endpoint.
+The content type header must be "application/json".
 MCHM will respond with an id and urls you can get the data on.
 TTL is how long before the document is purged by the database.
 #####To create new documents
 `POST` with parameter `install-type`.
 You can choose `cloud-init` or `kickstart`.